EnochT14/blog/content/_index.md

 Hello, my name is Enoch Cobbina.
 I am a Bachelors of Science student in Information & Communication Technology at GIMPA, passionate about all thing Data Analytics and its applications in making informed decisions for organizations.

-When I find the time, I code in R and Python to share on my [Github](https://github.com/EnochT14).

 <br>